HiDefTextiles/HiDefKnits/README.md

 **Dr. Tómas Philip Rúnarsson** TODO bio

 **Páll Kristján Pálsson** has advisory role to HiDef Knits.
-Páll was director of NSA VENTURES (Nýsköpunarsjóðs atvinnulífsins) in 1997-1999 and now teaches innovation, entrepreneurship, product development and marketing at University of Iceland.
+Páll was director of *NSA VENTURES* (Nýsköpunarsjóðs atvinnulífsins) in 1997-1999 and now teaches innovation, entrepreneurship, product development and marketing at University of Iceland.
-Páll is currently the general manager of GLÓFI, which is a leader in the development and commercial manufacturing of woolen knitwear in Iceland.
+Páll is currently the general manager of *GLÓFI*, which is a leader in the development and commercial manufacturing of woolen knitwear in Iceland.
 GLÓFI produces mostly for its own brand, VARMA, but also for other designers and companies under their brands such as Cintamani, Farmers Market,